 The fourth is a tool for specifying the minimum level of error (that is, SSE) to define a "hit".
 The default value for this setting is 0.01.
 With this setting, this means that if the desired value of an output unit is 1.00, then if the unit generates activity of 0.9 or higher, a "hit" will have occurred.
-This is because 1.00 -0.9 = 0.1, and the square of 0.1 is 0.01.
-Similarly, if the unit generates activity of 0.1 or smaller for a desired output of 0.00. then a "hit" will have If a more occurred. conservative definition of "hit" is desired, then this tool should be used to make the minimum SSE value smaller.
+This is because 1.00 - 0.9 = 0.1, and the square of 0.1 is 0.01.
+Similarly, if the unit generates activity of 0.1 or smaller for a desired output of 0.00, then a "hit" will have occurred.
+If a more conservative definition of "hit" is desired, then this tool should be used to make the minimum SSE value smaller.
 If a more liberal definition is required, then this value should be made larger.
-The smaller the value. the longer it will take learning to occur.
-However. if this value is too large, learning will end quickly, but the perceptron's responses stimuli will not be very accurate.
+The smaller the value, the longer it will take learning to occur.
+However, if this value is too large, learning will end quickly, but the network's responses to stimuli will be less accurate.